 Backbone Tools: From Codependency to Dignity

-You, “I always overspend at the holidays and then I spend the next year climbing out of debt and not being able to do the things I had on my list to do for our family.”
+You: “I always overspend during the holidays.
+Then I spend the next year climbing out of debt and not being able to do the things I had on my list to do for our family.”

 Evolving you, “Well what are we going to do about that?
 You know you always say you are going to do something different and here we are again you don’t have a different plan of action.
 So what is it going to be this year? “